Rank correlation: Example and interpretation

 To illustrate the computation, suppose a coach trains long-distance runners for one month using two methods.
 Group A has 5 runners, and Group B has 4 runners.
 The stated hypothesis is that method A produces faster runners.
 The race to assess the results finds that the runners from Group A do indeed run faster, with the following ranks: 1, 2, 3, 4, and 6.
 The slower runners from Group B thus have ranks of 5, 7, 8, and 9.

 The analysis is conducted on pairs, defined as a member of one group compared to a member of the other group.
 For example, the fastest runner in the study is a member of four pairs: (1,5), (1,7), (1,8), and (1,9).
 All four of these pairs support the hypothesis, because in each pair the runner from Group A is faster than the runner from Group B. There are a total of 20 pairs, and 19 pairs support the hypothesis.
 The only pair that does not support the hypothesis are the two runners with ranks 5 and 6, because in this pair, the runner from Group B had the faster time.
 By the Kerby simple difference formula, 95% of the data support the hypothesis (19 of 20 pairs), and 5% do not support (1 of 20 pairs), so the rank correlation is r = .95 − .05 = .90.

 The maximum value for the correlation is r = 1, which means that 100% of the pairs favor the hypothesis.
 A correlation of r = 0 indicates that half the pairs favor the hypothesis and half do not; in other words, the sample groups do not differ in ranks, so there is no evidence that they come from two different populations.
 An effect size of r = 0 can be said to describe no relationship between group membership and the members' ranks.

+In their article “Improving statistical reporting in psychology,” Anna-Lena Schubert and her colleagues (2025) set forth guidelines for statistical reporting, drawing from established recommendations and emerging best practices.
+In Table 5 they offered an overview of effect sizes for commonly used statistical models.
+In this table they cited the Kerby (2014) paper as a key resource for the application and interpretation of the rank-biserial correlation.